hopetambala/SI664-docs/exercises/final_project.md

 intended.

 ### 4.7 Filter
 Install the `django-filter` package and implement at least *one* filter.
-Add a `filters.py` file and implement a `CharFilter` (string search) or a `ModelChoiceFilter` (dropdown item search) that is based on your principal model as described in [Exercise 9.2](./assignment_v9p2.md).
+Add a `filters.py` file and implement a `CharFilter` (string search) or a `ModelChoiceFilter` (dropdown item search) that is based on your *principal* entity as described in [Exercise 9.2](./assignment_v9p2.md).
 You may embed your filter in your list page or place it in a navigation bar or elsewhere.

 If the output of your `FilterView` is a long list implement pagination.
 Grab the updated `heritagesite` app's [pagination.html](https://github.com/UMSI-SI664-2018Fall/heritagesites/blob/master/heritagesites/templates/heritagesites/pagination.html) template.
 URL query string values are now correctly passed between page clicks.
 Also see `views.py` and add the `PaginatedFilterView(generic.View)` class to your final project's `views.py`.
 It is a generic view mixin that returns a query string as a context [template](https://docs.djangoproject.com/en/2.1/ref/templates/api/) variable.
 Add this object to your the `FilterView` class to handle paginated filtering (see the `SiteFilterView(PaginatedFilterView, FilterView)` class).

 :warning: Test your filter(s) in order to ensure that they perform as intended.